voussoir/reddit/SubredditBirthdays/README.md

 Some subreddits are not properly marked as NSFW.
 This is either the fault of the moderators or, in some cases, the data was collected while the subreddit was brand new.

+2 November 2014: Finally decided to start measuring subscribers.
+Numbers will be wrong for quite some time.

 ______